phatzz/Phatz-Mythic-Plus-Helper/README.md

-# Phatz-Simple-Explosive-Killer
+# Phatz-Mythic-Plus-Affix-Helper
-A simple plugin to kill explosives on mouseover/target.
+A simple plugin to help with different mythic plus affixes.

+Features:
+# Cast spell on explosives (target).
+IMPLEMENTED
+# Cast spell on explosives (mouseover).
+IMPLEMENTED
+# Cast spell on Spiteful Shade.
+NOT IMPLEMENTED

 Lots of code borrowed from Aya's kick plugin, thanks to Aya and Snoogen for keeping their plugins opensource.

 I mostly play Paladin at the moment so most spells are untested but please give feedback.